Elkie Brooks

-Elkie Brooks (born Elaine Bookbinder; 25 February 1946) is an English rock, blues and jazz singer.
+Elkie Brooks (born Elaine Bookbinder; 25 February 1945) is an English rock, blues and jazz singer.
 She was a vocalist with the bands Dada and Vinegar Joe, and later became a solo artist.
-She gained her biggest success in the late 1970s and 1980s, releasing 13 UK Top 75 singles, and reached the top ten with "Pearl's a Singer", "Sunshine After the Rain" (both 1977) and "No More the Fool" (1986).
+She gained her biggest success in the late 1970s and 1980s, releasing 13 UK Top 75 singles, and reached the top ten with "Pearl's a Singer", "Sunshine After the Rain" (both 1977), "Fool (If You Think It's Over) (1981), and "No More the Fool" (1986).
 She has been nominated twice for the Brit Awards.

 Brooks is a Gold Badge Award of Merit winner from the British Academy of Songwriters, Composers and Authors (BASCA) (now The Ivors Academy) and is generally referred to as the "British Queen of Blues".

 Life and career

 Early career and Vinegar Joe

 Brooks was born Elaine Bookbinder in Salford, to a Jewish family.
 Her father's grandparents emigrated to Britain from Poland at the start of the 20th century to escape the pogroms.
-Her older brothers are Raymond Bookbinder (born 1938) and Anthony Bookbinder (born 28 May 1943), who went by the stage name of Tony Mansfield, and was drummer for Billy J. Kramer with the Dakotas on their run of 1960s hit records.
+Her older brothers are Raymond Bookbinder and Anthony Bookbinder (Tony Mansfield of The Dakotas).

-Whilst still a child, Brooks began singing at barmitzvahs and weddings; according to Brooks, her unofficial debut was a gig at a club called the "Laronde" on Cheetham Hill Road, Manchester, when she was 13 years old.
-Aged 15, she won a talent contest in Manchester, leading to her taking part in a pop package tour which was promoted by Don Arden (whose daughter, Sharon Osbourne, would later be known as a music manager).
+Whilst still a child, Brooks began singing at barmitzvahs and weddings; according to Brooks, her unofficial debut was a gig at a club called the Laronde on Cheetham Hill Road, Manchester, when she was 13 years old.
+Aged 15, she won a talent contest in Manchester, leading to her taking part in a pop package tour which was promoted by Don Arden.
 Her first record, a cover of Etta James's "Something's Got a Hold on Me", was released on Decca in 1964.
 Brooks spent most of the 1960s on Britain's cabaret scene, a period of her life that she did not particularly enjoy.
 In the mid 1960s, she supported the Beatles in their Christmas show in London, then, as an established act, helped the Small Faces in their early career by introducing them at several venues.
-She went on to tour the United States with several bands, including The Animals.
-She also toured the then communist Poland with Jon Lord's The Artwoods.
+She went on to tour the United States with several bands, including the Animals.
+She also toured the then communist Poland with Jon Lord's the Artwoods.

 In the 1960s, Brooks had begun singing jazz with Humphrey Lyttelton's band, but subsequently changed direction musically.
 After she met Pete Gage, whom she would marry, she joined the short-lived blues rock fusioneers Dada, before forming Vinegar Joe with Gage and Robert Palmer.
 Brooks gained the reputation as the wild woman of rock 'n' roll, due to her wild stage performances.
-After three albums, they split up in 1974, and Brooks and Palmer pursued separate solo careers.
+After three albums, Vinegar Joe split up in 1974, and Brooks and Palmer pursued separate solo careers.
 After a time as backing singer with the American southern boogie band Wet Willie, she returned to England.